rangsimanketkaew/rangsimanketkaew.github.io/index.md

         (coarse-grained model) simulation under the supervision of
         <a href="https://sites.google.com/site/compchem403/people/faculty/yuthana">Prof. Yuthana Tantirungrotechai</a>.
         During my education at that time, I received the NCTU Taiwan Elite International Internship scholarship and worked at NCTU in the research group of <a href="http://wild.life.nctu.edu.tw/~jsyu/">Prof. Jen-Shiang K. Yu</a> in 2015 and 2018, respectively.
+In 2016, I was also a visiting student at <a href="https://www.ictp.it/">ICTP</a>, Trieste, Italy.
       </p>

       <p class="indent">